Ridesharing Driver

 Complete the appeal form quickly — Don’t extend the process by waiting.

-Only include relevant details.
+Only include the necessary details.
 Be concise — It might be tempting to tell a long, detailed story, but DoorDash is more likely to understand your point of view if you only include the essential details.

 Use screencaps and photos as proof — Have a photo proving you completed a delivery?
 Don’t forget to include it.